hollandar/outrage-patternfly/src/PatternflyApp/wwwroot/markdown/getting-started.md

 Welcome to Patternfly for Blazor.

+## A Preconfigured App

+If you dont want to start with your own project, you can clone the WebAssemblyClient project at [https://www.github.com/hollandar/outrage-patternfly/main/src/WebassemblyClient](https://www.github.com/hollandar/outrage-patternfly/main/src/WebassemblyClient)

 ## Install the Nuget Package

+Rather modify an existing app to integrate Patternfly?

 Install the latest package Outrage.Patternfly in your project from Nuget.